nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 ## How Bluetooth pairing works

 Bluetooth is quite a complex thing.
 Really.
-I didn't thought it was that much complicated before I started this mini project.
-Beside the original goal to be a wireless replacement for cables, Bluetooth actually includes [a myriad of features](https://en.wikipedia.org/wiki/Bluetooth#List_of_applications).
+I haven't realized before I started this mini project.
+Beside its original goal to be a wireless replacement for cables, Bluetooth actually includes [a myriad of features](https://en.wikipedia.org/wiki/Bluetooth#List_of_applications).
-In order to understand how we should connect to our Raspberry Pi (abbreviated *RPi*), let's focus on some core aspects of Bluetooth.
+In order to understand how we should connect to our Raspberry Pi (*RPi*), let's focus on some core aspects of Bluetooth.

 ### Bluetooth security models